whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

                                    sequence_lengths = [4], batch_size = 1)
 ```

-Since our data is short, we augmented training data by creating different length sequences: 4, 6, 8, 12, and 16.
+Since our data is short, we augmented training data by creating multiple length sequences: 4, 6, 8, 12, and 16.

-Next, we create the model, loss, and optimizer objects and train the model:
+Next, we create the model, loss, and optimizer objects, then train the model:

 ```Python3
 model = SelfAttentionSequence(x_size, embed_size = 12, num_heads = 4, dropout_rate = 0.1)